-Source of Risk Risk Examples ilC ers) Infrastructure Functioning of transport, communications and utilities infrastructure.
+Categories of Risk Source of Risk Risk Examples IC ers) Infrastructure Functioning of transport, communications and utilities infrastructure.
 The impact of storms, floods, pollution.
 Development in Borough render infrastructure inadequate.
 Politics & Law Effects of changes of government policy, UK or EC legislation, national or local political pressure or control, meeting the administration's manifesto commitments.
 TEG Social Factors Effects of changes in demographic, residential and social trends on ability to deliver objectives.
 Excess demands on services.
 STRATEGIC (external drivers) Technology Capacity to deal with obsolescence and innovation, product reliability, development and adaptability or ability to use technology to address changing demands.
 Competition & markets Affecting the competitiveness (cost & quality) of the service &/or ability to deliver Best Value and general market effectiveness.
 Stakeholder-related factors Satisfaction of: citizens, users, central and regional government and other stakeholders regarding meeting needs and expectations.
-Environmental Environmental consequences of progressing strategic objectives (eg in terms of energy efficiency, pollution, recycling emissions etc.) To: OPERATIONAL (internal drivers) Finance Associated with accounting and reporting, internal financial delegation and control, failure to prioritise or allocate budgets.
+Environmental Environmental consequences of progressing strategic objectives (eg in terms of energy efficiency, pollution, recycling emissions etc.) OPERATIONAL (internal drivers) Finance Associated with accounting and reporting, internal financial delegation and control, failure to prioritise or allocate budgets.
 Insufficient resources or lack of investment.
 Human Resources Recruiting and retaining appropriate staff and applying and developing skills in accordance with corporate objectives, reliance on consultants, employment policies, health & safety, and absence rates.
 Migration of staff to contact centre.
 Contracts & Partnerships Failure of contractors to deliver services or products to the agreed cost & specification.
 Issue surrounding working with agencies.
 Procurement, contract and relationship management.
 Overall partnership arrangements, eg for pooled budgets or community safety.
 PFI, LSVT and regeneration.
 Quality issues.
-Tangible Assets Inadequate building/assets.
+OPEI interi Tangible Assets Inadequate building/assets.
 Security of land and buildings, safety of plant and equipment, control of IT hardware.
-Issue of relocation.
-Environmental Relating to pollution, noise or the energy efficiency of ongoing operations.
+Issue of relocation. ( Environmental Relating to pollution, noise or the energy efficiency of ongoing operations.
 Processes & Errors and omissions associated with professional judgement.
-Inspection professional judgements compliance, project management, performance management, benefits system, environmental management system (EMS).
+Inspection professional compliance, project management, performance management, benefits system, judgements environmental management system (EMS).
 Not achieving targets, failure to implement agendas and service failure.
-Also risks inherent in professional work.
-Tanka anaikan Enough and communition accountability and anamaga lambity of actions and
+Also risks inherent in professional work. implement agenuas and service failure.
+Also risks fillerent in professional work.
+Integrity Fraud and corruption, accountability and openness, legality of actions and transactions and limits of authority. Ī Leadershin Reputation publicity authority democratic renewal trust and identity

 Integrity Fraud and corruption, accountability and openness, legality of actions and transactions and limits of authority.
 Leadership Reputation, publicity, authority, democratic renewal, trust and identity.
 CE Policy & strategy Ensuring clarity of purpose and communication.
-Policy planning, community ERNANC planning and monitoring and managing overall performance.
-Not seeking Ž following advice from the centre.
-R Data & information Data protection, data reliability and data processing.
-Information and /E for decision making communication quality.
+Policy planning, community 7 planning and monitoring and managing overall performance.
+Not seek following advice from the centre.
+RNA 꼾 Data & information Data protection, data reliability and data processing.
+Information and VEI for decision making communication quality.
 Effective use and interpretation of information.
-GOV of data and information.
+Con GOV of data and information.
 E-government and service delivery.
-Inappropriate G and/or lack of software.
+Inappropriate 9 and/or lack of software.
 Storage issues.
 Risk Management Incident reporting and investigation, risk measurement, evaluation and monitoring.
 Internal Control and Business Continuity Issues.